 Essential Features in Bug Report

-Various bug reporting tools, like Jira, Bugzilla, TFS, and Asana, are available in the market.
+Various bug reporting tools, like Jira, Bugzilla, Azure DevOps, and Asana, are available in the market.
 Depending on the project cost, one must select the bug reporting tool.

 Excel or Word can also be used for reporting bugs for small projects.
 Irrespective of the bug logging tools, the tester must capture some details in the bug report.